-British Shorthair cats are a sight to behold with a striking blue coats, big eyes, and round heads.
+British Shorthair cats are a sight to behold with their striking blue coats, big eyes, and round heads.
 Look at

-Depending on the coat colors, British Shorthairs have piercing yellow eyes, vibrant green eyes, or vivid blue eyes.
+Depending on the coat color, British Shorthairs have piercing yellow eyes, vibrant green eyes, or vivid blue eyes.

 But no matter the eye color, British Shorthair cats win people’s hearts with their gentle temperament, friendly disposition, and laid-back personality.

-Due to the short face structure, Burmese cats appear to have enormous eyes, but they steal your breath with their silky coats and friendly temperament.
+Due to their short face structure, Burmese cats appear to have enormous eyes, but they steal your breath with their silky coats and friendly temperament.

 Burmese cats share a lot of traits with their Siamese cats‘ ancestors, but they are less vocal.